Jamuna Bridge: Repair, strengthening and health monitoring

 direction.
 In the analytical investigation, three dimensional model of the bridge was developed in finite elements methods.

 Repair and strengthening effort included the replacement of modular expansion joints, strengthening the deck with carbon fiber reinforced polymer strips, web-deck connection improvement by carbon fiber reinforced fabrics and also sealing of non-structural cracks.
 These were conducted in phases.
 After repair and strengthening, performance of the bridge monitored.
-Health monitoring campaign was conducted by Bangladesh University of Engineering and Technology for first few years to take reference measurements.
+Health monitoring campaign was led by Prof A F M Saiful Amin from Bangladesh University of Engineering and Technology for first few years to take reference measurements.